scanpay/woocommerce-scanpay/readme.txt

 Please follow the steps in the installation and configuration guide: https://docs.scanpay.dk/modules/woocommerce

 == Changelog ==

+= 1.3.10 =
+Fixed total mismatch being triggered sometimes when it should not.

 = 1.3.9 =
 Added debug info for total mismatch cases.